Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences for general dg-algebras

 We conclude this section by reformulating the homotopy relation.
 As stated, it is not even clear that this relation is either reflexive or transitive: in the former case the issue is that there is no algebra map $I \to I$ which `swaps the endpoints' of the interval, and in the latter case if one has a pair of homotopies $h_1: x \to y$ and $h_2: y \to z$, these define a twisting sequence on the algebra $I_2 \otimes A$ (where $I_2$ is the algebra of cochains on the simplicial interval with two edges), but there is no clear way to induce from this a homotopy from $x$ to $z$.

 To remedy these, we show that the notion of `homotopy' may be defined with respect to any algebra which behaves sufficiently well like cochains on the interval, and that this agrees with our original notion of homotopy.
 This will quickly show that homotopy of twisting sequences is an equivalence relation.
 It will be important later that, rationally, $I$ may be replaced with a \emph{commutative} algebra.
+First we describe a suitable class of algebras which can be used in place of $I$; in Remark \ref{commutativeintalg} we show that a commutative example exists over the rationals, which is used in the proof of Theorem \ref{charclass-facts}.

 \begin{definition} An \emph{interval algebra} $J$ is a torsion-free, non-negatively graded, unital dg-algebra equipped with two dg-algebra quasi-isomorphisms $r_0, r_1: J \to \mathbb Z[0]$ so that is \textit{surjective} and so that the $r_i$'s induce the same map in homology.